Cosmo2357/Cosmo2357/README.md

 ## About me 👋
 Hi!
 I'm full-stack developer.
 Currently working for Japanese IT company remotely.
 I'm preparing for starting my start-up. so I need a lots of friends.
-I might be able to give you a nice position since it will be a new company. it would be nice if you use typescript, react native, react, express, redis, etc...
+I might be able to give you nice position since it will be a new company.
+it would be nice if you use typescript, react native, react, express, redis, etc...
 Feel free to contact me if you are Programmer or Angel or VC
 I'm super friendly 😃